xraypy/feff85exafs/wrappers/C/README.md

    allocated for it.

 3. The call to `create_path` allocates memory for all elements of the struct and initializes everything.
-The `phbin` attribute, which specifies the location of the `phase.bin` file, is set to `phase.bin` in the current working directory.
+The `phpad` attribute, which specifies the location of the `phase.pad` file, is set to `phase.pad` in the current working directory.

-4. `strcpy` is used to set the phbin attribute to the actual location of the `phase.bin` file.
+4. `strcpy` is used to set the `phpad` attribute to the actual location of the `phase.pad` file.
 Note that the fortran parameter in the `onepath` library has this string dimensioned to be 256 characters.
    And it's fortran, so it probably won't deal gracefully with unicode characters.